bevyengine/bevy/crates/bevy_tasks/README.md

 ## Usage

-In order to be able to optimize task execution in multi-threaded environments, bevy provides three different thread pools via which tasks of different kinds can be spawned.
+In order to be able to optimize task execution in multi-threaded environments, Bevy supports a thread pool via which tasks of different priorities can be spawned.
 (The same API is used in single-threaded environments, even if execution is limited to a single thread.
 This currently applies to Wasm targets.)
-The determining factor for what kind of work should go in each pool is latency requirements:
+The determining factor for how work is prioritized based on latency requirements:

-* For CPU-intensive work (tasks that generally spin until completion) we have a standard [`TaskPool`] and an [`AsyncTaskPool`].
-Work that does not need to be completed to present the next frame should go to the [`AsyncTaskPool`].
+* For CPU-intensive work (tasks that generally spin until completion) we have a standard `Compute` priority, the default.
+Work that does not need to be completed to present the next frame be set to the `BlockingCompute` priority.

-* For IO-intensive work (tasks that spend very little time in a "woken" state) we have an [`IoTaskPool`] whose tasks are expected to complete very quickly.
-Generally speaking, they should just await receiving data from somewhere (i.e. disk) and signal other systems when the data is ready for consumption. (likely via channels)
+* For IO-intensive work (tasks that spend very little time in a "woken" state) we have an [`AsyncIO`] priority whose tasks are expected to complete very quickly.
+Generally speaking, they should just await receiving data from somewhere (i.e. network) and signal other systems when the data is ready for consumption. (likely via channels)

 ## `no_std` Support